Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 Supporting Recovery from Trauma and Insecure Attachment

-Therapeutic strategies may include:
+Therapeutic interventions may include:

 • Trauma-focused cognitive behavioral therapy